TurboBoulder/TurboBoulder/README.md

 ### Newbie Alert
 I'd like to highlight that I am quite new to managing a GitHub project.
 Therefore, my turnaround time for reviewing and integrating contributions, especially pull requests, might not be as speedy as you might expect from seasoned project maintainers.
 I kindly ask for your patience and understanding as I familiarize myself with the process.

+Any feedback about how the project is structured is **highly appreciated**!

 ### Guidelines
-Before making any contributions, please take a moment to review our Contributing Guidelines (if available).
+Before making any contributions, please take a moment to review our Contributing Guidelines.
 This document outlines the standards and procedures that we ask contributors to adhere to.

 Please keep in mind that as I navigate the ropes of project maintenance, I might inadvertently overlook something or be slow to respond.
 Your patience and cooperation are highly appreciated.